-- Two new conditional exemptions for healthcare facilities and reverse distributors for: - I. The handful of RCRA hazardous wastes that are also DEA controlled substances (see next page) - 2.
-Household waste pharmaceuticals that are collected in DEA authorized collection receptacles (kiosks) - Retail pharmacies and hospitals that are already DEA registrants, can amend their DEA registration to become "collectors" of household pharmaceuticals - Collectors can install kiosks for permanent take-backs of household pharmaceuticals - Under DEA regulations, the collected household pharmaceuticals have to be destroyed to a "non-retrievable" standard
+- There are a handful of RCRA hazardous wastes that are also DEA controlled substances - Two new conditional exemptions for healthcare facilities and reverse distributors for: - I. RCRA hazardous wastes that are also DEA controlled substances - 2.
+Household waste pharmaceuticals collected in DEA authorized collection receptacles (kiosks) - The conditional exemption for collected household waste pharmaceuticals codifies EPA's 2012 recommendation - with some modifications